 In April 2014, Jean-Marc Lavayssière joined DYGITALS and replace REg Augaudy.

 2016, David and Jack left the band.
-Soon joined by Kevin Obron (bass guitar) and Jolly Roger (Lead Guitar), the band is now working on a new album...
+Soon joined by Julien Lambert and Kevin Obron (bass guitar), the band went back to work and released in February 2017 a video for the song “Everybody Knows”.

 2018, Jolly Roger (Lead Guitar) joined the band.
 Dygitals started to work on the new project.
 A concept-Album dedicated to the King George VI.